Hindi Academy

 Hindi Academy (हिन्दी अकादमी) is an autonomous organisation in Delhi, India, set up by the Government of Delhi in 1981.
-The organisation was founded with the objective of promoting Hindi language, Hindi literature and culture.
-It is also known as Hindi Academy, Delhi.
-The deputy CM of Delhi, Manish Sisodia is the president of the academy and poet Surendra Sharma is serving as the vice-president.

-Since its inception, Hindi Academy has been playing a constructive role in spreading linguistic, literary and cultural activities.
-It works for the promotion of literature under the direction of the Delhi government's Art, Culture and Language Department.
+The organisation was founded to try to promote Hindi language, literature and culture.
+The deputy CM of Delhi, Manish Sisodia, is the president of the academy, and poet Surendra Sharma is serving as the vice-president.
+The organisation works under the direction of the Delhi government's Art, Culture and Language Department.